Last updated: June 20, 2026

 Medicaid and WVCHIP

-If you or your child needs coverage, start with the state’s health coverage page.
-West Virginia uses WV PATH for Medicaid and WVCHIP applications.
+If you or your child needs coverage, start with the state health coverage page.
+West Virginia says WV PATH is the recommended application method for most types of health coverage, including Medicaid and WVCHIP.
 You can also contact a local DoHS office or ask a hospital, clinic, or community partner for help applying.

 If your child is uninsured, do not assume you earn too much.
-WVCHIP can cover many children in working families.
 Our healthcare help guide covers Medicaid, WVCHIP, clinics, and medical bill options.

 Child care subsidy and Head Start

-West Virginia’s child care program may help eligible working parents and some parents in school pay for certified or licensed care.
-Start with the state’s child care page and ask for your Child Care Resource and Referral agency.
-They can help you find providers and explain the subsidy process.
+West Virginia’s child care program may help eligible working parents and some parents in school pay for certified family-based or licensed center-based child care.
+Start with the state child care page and ask for your Child Care Resource and Referral agency.

 Safety, legal, child support, and disaster help